TarikEloukili/ethereum-balance-and-transaction-tracker/README.md

    ```

 ## Output
-- real account's balance given by the etherscan api
+- A real account's balance given by the etherscan api
-- calculated balance
+- A calculated balance
 - Verification of balance accuracy using the `calculate_closeness_score()` function.
 - A plotted graph showing the wallet balance over time.